 Dean Duncan's teaching and research interests are in lawyering skills, education law and restorative practices.
 Her scholarship has focused primarily on the issues surrounding children, including the need for anti-bullying laws and laws protecting children from pornography on the Internet.
 Her recent scholarship focuses on use of restorative practices in schools, universities and in the workplace.

 Dean Duncan is past chair of U of L's Commission on the Status of Women and is a member of multiple university committees.
 Nationally, she served in leadership positions on several boards that focus on the development of new legal writing professors.
 The Louisville Bar Association awarded the 2010 Distinguished Service Award to Dean Duncan for chairing numerous LBA committees.
+Business First recently named Dean Duncan as one of the top twenty people to know in the field of education.
 She frequently presents on legal writing and education law topics.Dean Duncan has been a visiting professor at the University of Montpellier, France, University KwaZulu-Natal, South Africa, Johannes Gutenberg University, in Mainz Germany, at the University of Leeds, England, and the University of Turku, Finland.